WASH: Health risks for sanitation workers

-Effective sanitation separates human excreta from contact with people, and this can prevent many diseases such as (but not only) waterborne diseases.
+Effects of climate change on health risks

+Global climate change can increase the health risks for some of the infectious diseases mentioned above.
+See below in the section on negative impacts of climate change.

+Effectiveness of WASH interventions on health outcomes

 There is debate in the academic literature about the effectiveness on health outcomes when implementing WASH programs in low- and middle-income countries.
 Many studies provide poor quality evidence on the causal impact of WASH programs on health outcomes of interest.
 The nature of WASH interventions is such that high quality trials, such as randomized controlled trials (RCTs), are expensive, difficult and in many cases not ethical.
 Causal impact from such studies are thus prone to being biased due to residual confounding.
-Blind studies of WASH interventions also pose ethical challenges and difficulties associated with implementing new technologies or behavioral changes without participant's knowledge.
+Blind studies of WASH interventions also pose ethical challenges and difficulties associated with implementing new technologies or behavioral changes without the knowledge of the involved participants.
 Moreover, scholars suggest a need for longer-term studies of technology efficacy, greater analysis of sanitation interventions, and studies of combined effects from multiple interventions in order to more sufficiently gauge WASH health outcomes.

 Many scholars have attempted to summarize the evidence of WASH interventions from the limited number of high quality studies.
 Hygiene interventions, in particular those focusing on the promotion of handwashing, appear to be especially effective in reducing morbidity.
 A meta-analysis of the literature found that handwashing interventions reduced the relative risk of diarrhea by approximately 40%.
 Similarly, handwashing promotion has been found to be associated with a 47% decrease in morbidity.
 However, a challenge with WASH behavioral intervention studies is an inability to ensure compliance with such interventions, especially when studies rely on self-reporting of disease rates.
 This prevents researchers from concluding a causal relationship between decreased morbidity and the intervention.
 For example, researchers may conclude that educating communities about handwashing is effective at reducing disease, but cannot conclude that handwashing reduces disease.
 Point-of-use water supply and point-of-use water quality interventions also show similar effectiveness to handwashing, with those that include provision of safe storage containers demonstrating increased disease reduction in infants.